Learning French for Beginners: Proofs that Learning French Isn’t That Hard

 I didn’t know the word for “meaning” in French, so I said the English word “connotation” with a thick French accent.
 I paused and studied my teacher coyly, waiting for her to correct me.
 She looked at me expectantly as if to say, “Well, duh!
 Connotation!
 Everyone knows connotation!”

-You’ll notice that many other “–tion” words appear in French almost exactly as they do in English, especially British English, which never replaced the “s” in words like réalisation with a “z” as we’ve done in American English.
+You’ll notice that many other “_–_tion” words appear in French almost exactly as they do in English.
+That’s true especially in British English, which never replaced the “s” in words like réalisation with a “z” as we’ve done in American English.

-Now I’ll admit that the French “r” and nasal sounds will probably take some practice and getting used to, but the best advice I received—from my Lonely Planet phrasebook, nonetheless—was just to go for the most stereotypical French accent I possibly could.
-Try it—it actually works!
+I’ll admit that the French “r” and nasal sounds will probably take some practice and getting used to.
+However, the best advice I received—from my Lonely Planet phrasebook, nonetheless—was just to go for the most stereotypical French accent I possibly could.

 One of the most common complaints among French learners is the seemingly incomprehensibility of verb conjugations.
 Consider the forms of the verb manger (meaning “to eat”) below: